anuraaga/envoyproxyx-.github/profile/README.md

 ## Why not upstream?

 Of course, it would be great if the upstream Envoy Proxy project supports the dynamic loading of the modules.
-That is always the best solution.
+That is always the ultimate goal of the EnvoyX project.

 However, until the various use cases are identified and the APIs become stable, we would like to move fast and break things in the EnvoyX project.
 After the API is stabilized and the use cases are clear,